Mutagen-Modding/Mutagen/docs/plugins/Flags-and-Enums.md

 With this style API, you can still access all unknown values as needed.

 ## Flags Enum
-Certain fields are allowed to have several values, and so make use of C#'s [Flags] enum systems.
+Certain fields are allowed to have several values, and so make use of C#'s flags enum systems.

 For example, Oblivion `NPC`'s flags look like this:
 ```cs